Call to Ministry

 A period of formation that touches mind, practice and the whole person will normally follow.
 This is usually via one of our Baptist Colleges and at the end of this the College will be asked to commend you as ready for ministry.
 If training has been experienced in another context it is possible to approach the process through the Residential Selection Conference.

-Call from a local church is received and responded to positively in the confidence that God has directed you.
+A call from a local church is received and responded to positively in the confidence that God has directed you.

 At each point an openness to be led either way through your own dealings with God and through his people acting together is of utmost importance.